sangrepura/accounting-with-gnucash-and-square/README.md

 - Execute complex, four-part split transactions in the GnuCash ledger.

 This manual process is highly susceptible to human error, creates drag on monthly closing procedures, and prevents the timely and accurate generation of Profit & Loss and Balance Sheet statements.
 The existing manual workflow is inefficient and does not scale.

+## Solution Overview

+The core solution utilizes a custom Node.js script and precise spreadsheet logic (`VLOOKUP`) to merge and transform two disparate Square reports (Transfers and Sales Summary) into a single, balanced QIF import file.

+This eliminates the need for manual, error-prone data entry and the complex creation of split transactions The result is a controlled, two-phase reconciliation process—importing splits into a temporary holding account, followed by matching against the bank's CSV statement—which guarantees accuracy, saves significant monthly labor hours, and delivers timely, accurate financial statements.

 ## Rationale and Competitive Advantage